Energy efficiency of residential buildings

 - Option 2: Elemental provisions in accordance with clause 3.12.0(a)(ii) of the BCA.

-In addition where either of the options used, provisions for Services under Part 3.12.5 of the BCA also apply.
+In addition to either option, the provisions for Services under Part 3.12.5 of the BCA must also be addressed.

-- An alternative solution must demonstrate compliance with the relevant performance requirements in the BCA by using one or more of the following assessment methods:
+A Performance Solution must be prepared in accordance with Part A2.2 of the BCA and demonstrate compliance with the relevant Performance Requirements by using one or more of the following assessment methods:

 WA Alterations and Additions Protocol for Energy Efficiency

-Building and Energy has supported an industry-led project to provide a practical building solution to enable alterations and additions in Class 1 or attached Class 10 buildings to meet the energy efficiency requirements.
+Building and Energy has supported an industry-led project to provide a practical building solution that enables alterations and additions in Class 1 or attached Class 10 buildings to meet the energy efficiency requirements.
 This project has resulted in the development of a WA Alterations and Additions Protocol for Energy Efficiency (the Protocol).

-The Protocol provides the basis of an alternative solution that can be developed to demonstrate compliance with the BCA’s energy efficiency performance requirements for alterations and additions in Class 1 and Class 10 buildings.
+The Protocol provides the basis of a performance solution that can be developed to demonstrate compliance with performance requirements P2.6.1 and P2.6.2 for alterations and additions in Class 1 and Class 10 buildings.